devhub-tud/vagrant-devhub/README.md

 ## Install
 Ensure that you have [Vagrant](https://www.vagrantup.com) installed on your local system.
 Vagrant also needs a virtualization platform to run on.
 We recommend to install [VirtualBox](https://www.virtualbox.org) with Vagrant.
-We use `vagrant-librarian-puppet` in order to download the required Puppet libraries.
+We use `vagrant-librarian-puppet` in order to download the required Puppet libraries and `vagrant-puppet-install` to ensure the VM runs the required version of Puppet.
-The commands listed below assume you have not installed `vagrant-librarian-puppet` yet.
+The commands listed below assume you have not installed `vagrant-librarian-puppet` and `vagrant-puppet-install` yet.

 ```sh
 git clone https://github.com/devhub-tud/vagrant-devhub.git